Felicity Abbott – Production Designer – Second Year

 Denise Hoey – Actor – Second Year

 Denise was raised in Hampshire, England and has a BA Hons Degree in Acting from Middlesex University in London.
 TV credits include MR. SELFRIDGE, EASTENDERS and EMMERDALE.
 In Los Angeles, Denise has filmed THE SOUND OF THE WIND, an international commercial, a Christmas movie, and is working as a voiceover artist.
 Denise produced (and played the lead in) TEN THOUSAND PICTURES OF YOU.
-Repped by Keddie Scott Associates (UK), Buchwald (Voiceover and Commercial, LA).
+Repped by Keddie Scott Associates (UK).

 Nick Horton – Development Producer – Third Year